viveleroi/DarkMythos/README.md

 ### Divine Water

-Created by dropping a light crystal (will change) into a 1x1 block of water.
-Can be placed in-world with a bucket.
+Created by dropping a divine stone (is consumed) into a 1x1 block of water.

 ## Scroll Purification